WMCW

 WMCW (1600 AM) was a radio station licensed to Harvard, Illinois, United States.
 The station began broadcasting in 1955 and was originally owned by Esther Blodgett.
 WMCW was the first station in Illinois owned and operated by a woman.
 The station's call sign stood for "Milk Capital of the World".

 History

 Esther Blodgett ownership

 WMCW began broadcasting with midnight tests on January 30, 1955, and was officially dedicated February 22, 1955.
 The station originally ran 500 watts during daytime hours only.
 The station's motto was "Top of the State, Top of the Dial".
 The station aired a high amount of local programming, with owner Esther Blodgett serving as an announcer.
-In 1965, Blodgett was named "AP Correspondent of the Month" for her coverage of a tornado that struck the area.
+In 1965, Blodgett was named "AP Correspondent of the Month" for her coverage of a tornado that struck the area during the Palm Sunday outbreak.
 Blodgett's final broadcast was March 14, 1979.

 Obed Borgen ownership

 In 1979, Blodgett sold the station to Obed Borgen for $175,000.
 Under Borgen's ownership, the station aired a country music format.